brandonchinn178/mergit/README.md

 The merge bot currently makes the following assumptions:

-* Try runs should not be attempted on commits that are not HEAD of a PR
 * Additional commits should not be pushed after queueing
 * Base branch should not be pushed to while a merge job is running
 * A given commit is HEAD for at most one PR